I only recently started to explore the magical world of elderberries, and there is so much to learn.

-Elderberry has been utilized in America, Europe, Asia and Africa as a food source, for spiritual and ritualistic purposes, and as a medicinal plant for countless centuries.
-Elderberry continues to gain popularity in the modern world for similar reasons.
+Elderberry has been utilized in America, Europe, Asia, and Africa as a food source, for spiritual and ritualistic purposes, and as a medicinal plant for countless centuries.
+Elderberry continues to gain popularity in the modern world for similar uses.

-From a comparison of elderberries to strawberries, cranberries, blueberries, grape, mulberries and raspberries, elderberries rank the highest in Vitamin C, Vitamin B6, Vitamin A, Iron and Phosphorus.
+From a comparison of elderberries to strawberries, cranberries, blueberries, grape, mulberries, and raspberries, elderberries rank the highest in vitamin C, vitamin B6, vitamin A, iron, and phosphorus.
 But that’s not all the health benefits these little berries can claim.
-Elderberries contain phenolics, anthocyanins, and flavonols all of which accelerate antioxidant activity.
+Elderberries contain phenolics, anthocyanins, and flavanols, all of which accelerate antioxidant activity.
 And when compared to the same fruits as before, the mighty little American elderberry outperforms the rest in antioxidant capacity, sometimes as much as 3:1!
-Antioxidants are used by our body to protect us from harmful free-radicals that can lead to cancer.
+Antioxidants are used by our body to protect us from harmful free radicals that can lead to cancer.

-According to Norm’s Farms, one the most established American elderberry farms, there are several species of edible elderberries.
+According to Norm’s Farms, one of the most established American elderberry farms, there are several species of edible elderberries.
 But elderberries must be prepared correctly in order to be enjoyed safely.
 The toxic stems and leaves of the elderberry can be harmful if consumed.
-Only ripe berries of the blue or black variety should be eaten and with a focus on proper preparation.
-Proper preparation of the berries consists of carefully de-steming the berries and cooking them thoroughly.
+Only ripe berries of the blue or black variety should be eaten, with a focus on proper preparation.
+Proper preparation of the berries consists of carefully de-stemming the berries and cooking them thoroughly.

 Harvesting elderberries is actually pretty easy.
 You just snip the ripe clusters from the bush.
-Pole cutters can come in handy if the berries are too high to reach.
+Pole cutters can come in handy if they are too high to reach.

 The Elderberry Freezer Trick

 Like I said I got really lucky this year, and I harvested about 25 pounds of fresh elderberries.
-That meant I had to find a way to de-stem, clean and store all those berries.
+That meant I had to find a way to de-stem, clean, and store all those berries.
 After reading through the comments on an online forum, I picked up a helpful tip.
 Freeze the elderberries on the stem!
-This was the perfect solution to my storage and de-steming problems.
-I piled the elderberry clusters into grocery sized brown bags, made room in my freezer by removing a whole slew of stuff that needed to be used up (I highly recommended purging the freezer) and left my berries to freeze solid.
-A few days later when I had the time to take on the massive project the little berries resembled bee-bees more than berries and they knocked off the stem so nicely!
+This was the perfect solution to my storage and de-stemming problems.
+I piled the elderberry clusters into grocery-sized brown bags, made room in my freezer by removing a whole slew of stuff that needed to be used up, and left my berries to freeze solid.
+A few days later when I had the time to take on the massive project, the little berries resembled BBs more than berries and they nicely knocked off the stem.

-Once your berries are frozen remove the clusters from the freezer (working a few at time so they don’t defrost) and gently massage the berries off the stems into a large bowl.
-Fill freezer bags with the frozen berries and place them back into your freezer for long term storage.
+Once your berries are frozen, remove the clusters from the freezer (working a few at a time so they don’t defrost) and gently massage the berries off the stems into a large bowl.
+Fill freezer bags with the frozen berries and place them back into your freezer for long-term storage.